BugelNiels/conic-subdivision/README.md

 ### Running Through Docker

 It is also possible to run the application through Docker.
-This might be useful if you don't want to install the above dependencies on your system or if you have troubles doing so.
+This might be useful if you don't want to install the above dependencies on your system or if you have trouble doing so.

 ```bash
 # Ensure you are in the root directory of the project
 docker build -t conis .
 ```

 Now the "tricky" part will be to run this Docker image with a GUI (and GPU access).
-How to do this differs per operating system, so you might have to Google around how to do this on your operating system of choice.
+How to do this differs per operating system, so you might have to search for how to do this on your operating system.
 On Ubuntu with an Intel/AMD GPU, the following should work:

 ```bash
 xhost +local:docker